minorg/minorgordon.net/_posts/2020-06-20-werner-herzog-interview.md

 ---

-> "Ideally, he would be out on a shoot right now.
+> Ideally, he would be out on a shoot right now.
 Until then there are books.
-Herzog reads voraciously; he says that all the good directors do."
+Herzog reads voraciously; he says that all the good directors do.

 ...

-> "Does he read in English or German?
+> Does he read in English or German?
 'Ha,' he says, as though I have fallen into his trap.
 'I read in other languages, too.
 I read in Spanish and I read in Latin and I read in ancient Greek and I read in, er, whatever.
 But it doesn’t matter.
 It depends on the text.
 I mean, take, for instance, Hölderlin, the greatest of the German poets.
 You cannot touch him in translation.
-If you’re reading Hölderlin, you must learn German first.'"
+If you’re reading Hölderlin, you must learn German first.'

 ...

-> "So does he think that speaking in a second language somehow makes him more respectful and considerate?"""
+> So does he think that speaking in a second language somehow makes him more respectful and considerate?""
+>

-> "'Ha,' says Herzog, The pedant pounces.
+> 'Ha,' says Herzog, The pedant pounces.
 'English is not my second language.
-My second language is German.'"
+My second language is German.'
+>

-> "Fine, I say.
-Third language then."
+> Fine, I say.
+Third language then.
+>

-> "'Ha,' says Herzog.
+> 'Ha,' says Herzog.
 'My third language is Latin.'
 No question can pin him, no lockdown can hold him.
-He will keep reading, raging, sparring clear through until Christmas."
+He will keep reading, raging, sparring clear through until Christmas.

 ---